djipco/surface-scanmeister/README.md

   sudo apt update
   sudo apt upgrade -y
   ```
-* Remove password for user `scanmeister` by issuing the following in a terminal
+* Remove password for user `scanmeister` by issuing the following command in a terminal

   ```sh
   sudo passwd -d scanmeister